 The Toxic Element Of Aloe Vera Plants

 When you break an aloe leaf open, you will notice two things.
-First, there is a clear gel running through the middle of the leaf.
+First, a clear gel runs through the middle of the leaf.
 Second, at the broken edges of the leaf surface, a white or yellow latex-like substance exudes from the leaf’s skin.
 Latex is a harmful element contained in this plant.

-It contains a toxin called aloin that’s been used for centuries as a laxative in humans.
+It contains a toxin called aloin that’s been used for centuries as a human laxative.
 In large doses, all laxatives can be harmful to humans.
-The plant is not toxic to humans unless it is ingested in large quantities, and the same applies to cats.
+The plant is not toxic to humans unless ingested in large quantities, and the same applies to cats.
 However, cats are much smaller than humans, so they need to consume less of the plant to experience its harmful effects.

-The gel and the latex contain different chemical components which are commonly used for distinct medical purposes.
-The whole leaf extract, consisting of the gel, the latex, and other plant parts, contains more than two hundred chemical components.
+The gel and the latex contain different chemical components commonly used for medical purposes.
+The leaf extract, consisting of the gel, the latex, and other plant parts, contains over two hundred chemical components.

 Symptoms from ingesting aloe plants

-If you suspect your cat has eaten your aloe, call the vet right away, or take her to an after-hours emergency vet.
-Pet owners know it’s better to be safe than sorry when it comes to your feline friends.
+If you suspect your cat has eaten your aloe, call the vet immediately or take her to an after-hours emergency vet.
+Pet owners know it’s better to be safe than sorry about your feline friends.
 Let’s look at some of these symptoms in more detail.

 The Effects Of Ingestion of Aloe Vera Plants

-These days, it is used in an extensive variety of foods, cosmetics, health products, as well as complementary and alternative medicine.
+These days, it is used in various foods, cosmetics, health products, and complementary and alternative medicine.
 Many of these products only use the gel part of the plant, not the latex.

-You should avoid Aloe products that contain whole leaf extract because this includes the latex that can cause diarrhea and other unpleasant symptoms.
+You should avoid Aloe products that contain whole leaf extract because this includes latex, which can cause diarrhea and other unpleasant symptoms.
 In the case of aloe latex, case reports in humans have shown that prolonged use can cause diarrhea, vomiting, abdominal pain, dilation of the colon, and an increased risk of colon cancer.

 If your cat has chewed on an aloe leaf in your home or garden, you may see one or more of the following: